MicrosoftDocs/power-platform/power-platform/admin/environments-overview.md

 Users or groups assigned to these environment roles are not automatically given access to the environment’s database (if it exists) and must be given access separately by a Database owner.
 For more information, see [Configure database security](database-security.md).

-Users or security groups can be assigned to either of these two roles by an Environment Admin from the [Power Platform Admin center](https://admin.powerplatform.microsoft.com) or [Power Apps Admin center](https://admin.powerapps.com).
+Users or security groups can be assigned to either of these two roles by an Environment Admin from the [Power Platform admin center](https://admin.powerplatform.microsoft.com) or [Power Apps Admin center](https://admin.powerapps.com).
 For more information, see [Administer environments in Power Apps](environments-administration.md).

 ![](./media/environments-overview/EnvironmentRoles.png)